MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Prompt Template

 \textbf{Design Rationale}: This attribute simulates comfort experiences across different routes or transportation modes, where higher comfort scores are typically associated with better vehicles, routes, or environmental conditions.

 \item \textbf{Reliability}: This attribute is defined as $a/365$, where $a$ is an integer ranging from 1 to 365, with values greater than 180 occurring more frequently.
 The final value is reported with six decimal places. \textbf{Design Rationale}: This attribute simulates route reliability by accounting for potential disruptions such as road construction, security controls, or closures of high-risk areas.
-Here, $a$ represents the number of days a route is effectively accessible within a year; larger values indicate higher reliability, reflecting lower frequencies of closures or access restrictions due to special events. \end{enumerate}

-The generation prompt for \textit{Edge\_tab} in \textit{Travelmap}, as implemented in the Gemini-3-Flash model, is specified as follows: \begin{promptbox}[Prompt: Travelmap Edge\_tab Generation] # Role You are a **table-generation agent** that generates **tourist attraction (scenic area) edge data** based on a map.
+Here, $a$ represents the number of days a route is effectively accessible within a year; larger values indicate higher reliability, reflecting lower frequencies of closures or access restrictions due to special events. \end{enumerate} The generation prompt for \textit{Edge\_tab} in \textit{Travelmap} as implemented in the Gemini-3-Flash model is shown in \textbf{Prompt: Travelmap Edge\_tab Generation}.

-# Rules - **Strictly generate an Edge table only.** - **Output table content only**: no explanations, no extra text, no notes, no comments, no code block markers. - **Generate strictly based on the given scenic map image.
-Do not hallucinate.** - **Only list valid Edges**: an Edge exists only if two attractions are directly connected on the map. - **Do not duplicate Edges**: `A-B` and `B-A` are the same and must appear only once. - List Edges **top to bottom first, then left to right**, following the spatial order of the map.